-We’re excited to announce that Astro is being acquired by Slack!
-Slack is the maker of the fastest-growing enterprise app in history, and we’re joining them to help connect email and calendaring to all the work teams do in Slack.
+On September 24, 2018, we announced that Astro was acquired by Slack!
+Slack is the maker of the fastest-growing enterprise app in history, and we’ve joined to help connect email and calendaring to all the work teams do in Slack.

-On Wednesday October 10, we’ll shut down our Astro apps for Mac, iOS, Android, Amazon Alexa, and Slack.
-As of today, we’ve also disabled signups of new users.
-For current users of the Astro apps — because we continually sync data with Gmail & Office 365 accounts, you can switch to email apps from Google, Microsoft, Apple or other providers without seeing any changes in your messages or calendar events.
-(Just remember not to leave behind any messages in Astro that you snoozed or scheduled to send after October 10 since those messages will no longer be available after that date.)
+As also communicated that day, as of Wednesday, October 10, we’ve shut down our Astro apps for Mac, iOS, Android, Amazon Alexa, and Slack.
+For prior users of the Astro apps — because we continually sync data with Gmail & Office 365 accounts, you can switch to email apps from Google, Microsoft, Apple or other providers without seeing any changes in your messages or calendar events.

 The past few years have been a remarkable journey at Astro.
 We started in 2015 with a mission to bring intelligence to workplace communications, starting with email.
 We know email continues to be a critical way to communicate in the workplace, but for most people email is noisy, it’s not well organized, and it distracts us from doing our best work.